sonata-project/SonataAdminBundle/Resources/doc/reference/form_types.rst

 items_per_page
   defaults to 10.
 Number of items per one ajax request.

+quiet_millis
+  defaults to 100.
+Number of milliseconds to wait for the user to stop typing before issuing the ajax request.

 url
   defaults to "".
 Target external remote URL for ajax requests.
   You usually should not need to set this manually.